 Curing Commands

-Figure 19.
-Creating the curing FixIt! tool
+Figure 14.
+Creating a curing FixIt! tool

 You can add curing commands to the script manually.
 Commands correspond to object types.